faisal212/micro-app-docs/README.md

 The difference?
 Instead of a human writing PHP, an AI assembles JSON configuration.
 The framework validates it, stores it, and executes it safely.

-### Why Configuration Instead of Code
+### Why configuration instead of code

-We could let AI write actual code—but that opens risks:
+We could let AI write actual code—but that opens a can of worms:
 - Code can do anything, including things we didn't anticipate
 - Every generated script would need security review
 - Debugging AI-generated code is painful